 There are no fees for this service.
 Voluntary contributions are accepted and used to provide legal services to other seniors in the community.
 Information regarding your decision to contribute is strictly confidential and will not affect the services you receive in any way.

-Legal Aid does not assist with: real property conveyances; Probate or administration of estates; sue creditors, medical providers or anyone else on your behalf; Criminal cases or traffic tickets.
+Legal Aid does not assist with: real estate transactions not between family members or requiring title searching and/or traditional closing; probate or administration of estates; sue creditors, medical providers or anyone else on your behalf; criminal cases or traffic tickets.
 Legal Aid does not advise anyone other than the actual client concerning any matters.